mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 Step 6: Download artifacts
 --------------------------

 MLflow Tracking Server also serves as a proxy host for artifact access.
-Artifact access is enabled through the proxy URI ``mlflow-artifacts:/``, giving users access to this location without having to manage credentials or permissions of direct access.
+Artifact access is enabled through the proxy URIs such as ``runs:/``, ``mlflow-artifacts:/``, giving users access to this location without having to manage credentials or permissions of direct access.

 .. code-section::